KnowledgeCaptureAndDiscovery/somef/README.md

 ## Usage

-### Configure
-Before running SOMEF, you must configure it appropriately.
+Before running SOMEF for the first time, you must **configure** it appropriately (you only need to do this once).
 Run

 ```bash
 somef configure